 A business plan is like a roadmap that tells you what to expect when to expect them, and alternative routes you can take to arrive at your destination.
 Whether you own a startup or a SME, a business plan is your ticket to finding investors.
 So, let’s find out what an investor-ready business plan entails and how to write one.

 A scalable business model is one of the foremost qualities investors look out for in a business plan.
 They want to see potential for expansion to ensure that their investment will yield substantial returns.
-A unique selling proposition (USP) is also crucial, as investors prefer to put money in a business with a competitive edge.
+A unique selling proposition (USP) is also crucial, as investors prefer to put money into a business with a competitive edge.

 In addition, investors look out for effective marketing and sales strategies so that there is a recurrent income flow.
 Risk management strategies and business exit techniques are equally important, as investors want to see your preparation for pitfalls.